 Indoor Plantscaping (part 1)

 No matter what type of business you have, there are suitable plants for interior designs of most.
 Many interior designs involving plants overtake large spaces of lobbies and shopping malls.
-It is done in order to impress clients and transform the space into fresh, inviting natural looking surroundings.
+It is done in order to impress clients and transform the space into fresh, inviting natural-looking surroundings.
 Plants often serve as temporary walls, dividing large spaces into smaller, more approachable looking sections.
 It has been proven that people are willing to spend more money in an interior filled with plants.
 People perceive architecture with plants included as more luxurious, especially if tropical plants are in use.

-Wolverton first worked on improving quality of water with the use of plants and then followed with research into improving condition of air within building’s interiors.
+Wolverton first worked on improving the quality of water with the use of plants and then followed with research into improving the condition of air within the building’s interiors.
 There are many volatile organic compounds (called VOCs) present within the building’s interiors, reducing air quality.
-Existence of VOC’s was initially identified inside Skylab space station by scientists working for NASA.
+The existence of VOC’s was initially identified inside Skylab space station by scientists working for NASA.
 A problem of volatile organic compounds once known, was found to be particularly heightened in airtight buildings, made with the use of synthetic materials and insufficient air circulation.
-Wolverton believed in improving air condition not by changing the way buildings are made but by introducing the right amount of particular species of plants within building’s interior.
+Wolverton believed in improving air condition not by changing the way buildings are made but by introducing the right amount of particular species of plants within the building’s interior.
 He believed in nature’s life support system as a solution.

 After retiring from civil service, Wolverton opened his own company, called Wolverton Environmental Services Inc. Through his company, he continued his work.
-He published book titled “How to Grow Fresh Air: 50 Houseplants That Purify Your Home or Office”.
+He published a book titled “How to Grow Fresh Air: 50 Houseplants That Purify Your Home or Office”.
 He also published his second book titled “Growing Clean Water: Nature’s Solution to Water Pollution”.

-One of the conclusions of Wolverton’s research confirmed positive influence of plants on hospital patients, Wolverton’s Company then started co-working with a Japanese company, Takenaka Garden Afforestation Inc, on designing ecology gardens for hospitals.
+One of the conclusions of Wolverton’s research confirmed the positive influence of plants on hospital patients, Wolverton’s Company then started co-working with a Japanese company, Takenaka Garden Afforestation Inc, on designing ecology gardens for hospitals.